CODE-SUBMIT/Room_Layout_Suggestion/README.md

 ![L-shape](kitchen4.jpg)

 One model recommand 2 kinds of different funiture layout in a 2D simulation environment for the bathroom(main) including the square-type, the L-type.
 The layout of toliet, custom cabinet and square shower partition are predicted.
 As the guest bathroom is too simple, only simple, coding for some rules will cover it.
 There is no nedd to apply a deep model.
+The running time on a GPU is 0.2~0.3s.

 ![one-line](bathroom1.jpg)
 ![square-type](bathroom2.jpg)